kmjax/college/README.md

 #### STATUS

-LOTS TO DO!
-Project initiated on 2020-12-16.
+1% Completed.
+An initial home page has been created.
+LOTS OF REMAINING WORK TO DO!

 #### PREVIOUS STATUS MESSAGES

-- None yet

-_NOTE: Since these live assignment pages are stored on Surge.sh, static images of the webpage output are displayed instead of a live page.
-This is due to Surge.sh not being able to host dynamic PHP web pages._
+- Project initiated on 2020-12-16.

 #### FURTHER DETAILED LIST OF OBJECTIVES TO COMPLETE:

 ##### PAGES

-- [ ] Home Page
+- [X] Home Page
 - [ ] Registration Page
 - [ ] Login Page
 - [ ] Logout Page